Convex-Dev/design/papers/glossary.md

 A programming language based on Lisp, that is available by default as part of the CVM.

-All programming languages represent trade-offs.
-Convex Lisp prioritises features that are believed to be well suited to the development of decentralised economic systems.
+Convex Lisp prioritises features that are well suited to the development decentralised economic systems.
 This includes:

 * Emphasis on functional programming to reduce error and improve logical clarity
-* Use of immutable data structures
+* Use of immutable, persistent data structures
-* Actor-based model enabling trusted autonomous execution of code
+* Actor-based model enabling trusted autonomous execution of code for Smart Contracts

 ## CRDT